How to Grow Black-Eyed Susan Flowers

 Native to North America, Black-Eyed Susan plants are prolific wildflowers that have become popular in the home flower garden.
 They are bush habit plants, separate and distinct from Black-Eyed Susan Vines.
-Also called Gloriosa Daisy, flower colors include yellow, orange, and gold colors.
-Growing Black-Eyed Susan Flowers is very easy, requiring little attention to produce plentiful and colorful blooms.
+Also called Gloriosa Daisy, flower colors include yellow, orange, and gold colors with a dark brown center.
+While the plants are beautiful when in bloom their medium green leaves are roughly textured and scratchy.
+Growing Black-Eyed Susan Flowers are very easy, requiring little attention to produce plentiful and colorful blooms.

 Other Names / Notable Varieties: Brown-Eyed Susan, Gloriosa Daisy

 These plants are grown from seed.
+They are good re-seeders and also spread through their roots.
+So, select a planting site where they can grow undisturbed for many years.
 If started early in the spring, you may get blooms the first year.
 The seeds can be directly seeded into your flower garden as soon as the soil can be worked in the spring or later in the summer or fall for flowers next year.

-You can also start plants indoors, 6-8 weeks before the last frost date for your area.
+You can also start plants indoors, 8-10 weeks before the last frost date for your area.
+As planting time nears, harden off the young plants for several days.

 Important: Black-Eyed Susan seeds need light to germinate.
 Plant very shallow.